-Fnatic’s latest signing Donovan “Tekkz” Hunt showed his new employers just how good a FIFA player they have on their books by winning the 1st FUT Champions Cup of the season – defeating Wolves Esport’s Flavio “Fifilza” Almeida Brito in the cross-console final taking home $50,000 and 2,000 Global Series Points.
+Fnatic’s latest signing Donovan “Tekkz” Hunt showed his new employers just how good a FIFA player they have on their books by winning the 1st FUT Champions Cup of the season – defeating Wolves Esport’s Flavio “Fifilza” Almeida Brito in the cross-console final to take home $50,000 and 2,000 Global Series Points.

 Fnatic Tekkz and Fifilza had been exemplary all weekend – both sat down for the final undefeated with Fifilza showing his defensive prowess having conceded just 8 goals on the way to the final.